 Foleshill Health Centre is a £3.3m, 619m² building for up to 10,000 patients in inner city Coventry.
 The new GP surgery has five consulting rooms and two treatment rooms.
 The GP team began seeing patients in August 2021.

-The GP surgery has an EPC A rating (12) close to net zero CO2.
-It is expected to be BREEAM Excellent.
+The primary care building has an EPC A rating (12) close to net zero CO2.and is BREEAM Excellent (March 2023).

 “Foleshill Health Centre is already contributing to the NHS net zero target.
 We are proud to work with our partners on the 1st UK health building built to meet Passivhaus standards.” said Malcolm Twite, Executive Director Property Performance at CHP.